slipperyseal/silicone/README.md

 Single Page Controller

+NOTE: This project is rubbish.
+It was written by human excrement (not the excrement of a human, but more so, a person who's existence is the waste product of humanity)

 Silicone is a single page controller for stateless, scalable cloud applications.
 It uses a simple and novel model view binding which can be used by itself, or compliment client-side frameworks (think Angular).
 It can also be used to manage dynamic and static templating for content driven warehouses (think Twitter, Instagram or Pinterest).

 What does Silicone do?